Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 1. For os-pkg-update.service:

-1. Update all package version on the node OS, by running transactional-update cleanup up
+1. Update all package versions on the node OS, by running transactional-update cleanup up

 2. After a successful transactional-update, schedule a system reboot so that the package version updates can take effect